 To reach the top of Mt.
 Oso required Dave and Chuck, and other radio technicians, had to travel over what is known as the Ingram Creek road, a dusty rough private dirt road that made it’s was from the beginning at Interstate highway 5 at the Westley off ramp the 7 miles to the top of Mt.
 Oso.

 The road passed over the property of 3 different land owners, Ed Filbin and his family at the bottom, the Gerber family in the middle and the top which belonged to the Fisher family.

 During their many trips to the top Dave and Chuck became well acquainted with the Paul Gerber and his son-in-law and at one point installed a CB radio system in their homes and vehicles for communications on their ranch which covered hundreds of acres in the area.

 Dave and Chuck, both active hams at the time, were aware of the fact that Modesto did not have a 2 meter repeater.
 The only repeaters in this area at the time was the Stockton repeater, 146.88 MHz and the Turlock ARC repeater, WR6ALG, located on Mt.
 Bullion near Mariposa.
 They began thinking of putting on a repeater and what better place to put it than on Mt.
-Oso, the highest point in Stanislaus County at just over 3000 feet.
+Oso, the third highest point in Stanislaus County at jover 3,360 feet.
 As best I can recall this was late 1974 when they decided to go for it.